 Dolphin Training Courses and Classes Overview

-There are no formal dolphin training courses, but those interested in a career of dolphin training usually earn a degree in marine science.
-They can get a bachelor's degree in marine science or a graduate degree in biological oceanography to get the education necessary to become a dolphin trainer.
+To get the education necessary to become a dolphin trainer, students may earn a bachelor's degree in marine science or a graduate degree in biological oceanography.
 Courses in these programs introduce students to marine biology, ocean ecosystems and mammalogy.

 List of Courses